csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 These topics and more are covered in a detailed walkthrough in Chapter 3, Dive Into® Web 2.0.
 The chapter highlights the major characteristics and technologies of Web 2.0, providing examples of popular Web 2.0 companies and Web 2.0 Internet business and monetization models.
 You’ll learn about user-generated content, blogging, content networks, social networking, location-based services and more.
 In Chapters 4–28, you’ll learn key software technologies for building web-based applications in general, and Ajax- enabled, web-based Rich Internet Applications in particular.
 See our Web 2.0 Resource Center at www.deitel.com/web2.0/ for more information.

-**1.8 Personal, Distributed and Client/Server Computing** In 1977, Apple Computer popularized **personal computing**_._ Computers became so eco- nomical that people could buy them for their own personal or business use.
+## Personal, Distributed and Client/Server Computing

+In 1977, Apple Computer popularized **personal computing**_._ Computers became so eco- nomical that people could buy them for their own personal or business use.
 In 1981, IBM, the world’s largest computer vendor, introduced the IBM Personal Computer.
 This quick- ly legitimized personal computing in business, industry and government organizations, where IBM mainframes were heavily used.

 These computers were for the most part “stand-alone” units—people transported disks back and forth between them to share information (this was often called “sneak- ernet”).
-Although early personal computers were not powerful enough to timeshare several users, these machines could be linked together in computer networks, sometimes over tele-
+Although early personal computers were not powerful enough to timeshare several users, these machines could be linked together in computer networks, sometimes over telephone lines and sometimes in **local area networks (LANs)** within an organization.

-**14** Chapter 1 Introduction to Computers and the Internet

-phone lines and sometimes in **local area networks (LANs)** within an organization.
 This led to the phenomenon of **distributed computing**_,_ in which an organization’s computing, instead of being performed only at some central computer installation, is distributed over networks to the sites where the organization’s work is performed.
 Personal computers were powerful enough to handle the computing requirements of individual users as well as the basic communications tasks of passing information between computers electronically.

 Today’s personal computers are as powerful as the million-dollar machines of just a few decades ago.
 The most powerful desktop machines—called **workstations**—provide individual users with enormous capabilities.
 Information is shared easily across computer networks, where computers called **servers** (file servers, database servers, web servers, etc.) offer data storage and other capabilities that may be used by **client** computers distributed throughout the network, hence the term **client/server computing**_._ Today’s popular oper- ating systems, such as UNIX, Linux, Mac OS X and Microsoft’s Windows-based systems, provide the kinds of capabilities discussed in this section.

+## Hardware Trends

-**1.9 Hardware Trends** The Internet community thrives on the continuing stream of dramatic improvements in hardware, software and communications technologies.
+The Internet community thrives on the continuing stream of dramatic improvements in hardware, software and communications technologies.
 In general, people expect to pay at least a little more for most products and services every year.
 The opposite generally has been the case in the computer and communications industries, especially with regard to the hardware costs of supporting these technologies.
 For many decades, and with no change expected in the foreseeable future, hardware costs have fallen rapidly.
 This is a phe- nomenon of technology. **Moore’s Law** states that the power of hardware doubles every two years, while the price remains essentially the same.3 Significant improvements also have occurred in the communications field, especially in recent years, with the enormous demand for communications bandwidth attracting tremendous competition, forcing communications bandwidth to increase and prices to decline.
 We know of no other fields in which technology moves so quickly and costs fall so rapidly.

 When computer use exploded in the 1960s and 1970s, there was talk of the huge improvements in human productivity that computing and communications would bring about.
 However, these productivity improvements did not immediately materialize.
 Orga- nizations were spending vast sums on computers and distributing them to their work- forces, but without immediate productivity gains.
 On the hardware side, it was the invention of microprocessor chip technology and its wide deployment in the late 1970s and 1980s which laid the groundwork for significant productivity improvements in the 1990s.
 On the software side, productivity improvements are now coming from object technology, which we use throughout this book.